Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Clang: the better compiler?

 (As it turns out, on the more recent GPUs there is no measurable difference in performance between non-interpolated texture and linear memory usage, so the test-cases affected by the switch on such hardware are only those using a digital elevation model.)

-When the first Clang-compiled test case was run, a simple three-dimensional dam break, it was therefore quite surprising to see a nearly $1.5\times$ performance boost over the \code{nvcc}-compiled code, jumping from around 2.2~MIPPS (millions of iterations times the number of particles per second) to 3.1~MIPPS on a GeForce GTX 1650 Mobile card.
-The performance gain was confirmed across multiple hardware generations and compiler versions, with test spanning Clang version~9 to~12 and \code{nvcc} versions 10.1 to 11.4.
+When the first Clang-compiled test case was run, a simple three-dimensional dam break, it was therefore quite surprising to see a nearly $1.5\times$ performance boost over the \code{nvcc}-compiled code .
+The performance gain was confirmed across multiple hardware generations and compiler versions, with tests spanning Clang version~9 to~12 and \code{nvcc} versions 10.1 to 11.4.

+In what follows we will describe the analysis that led to the discovery of the source of this discrepancy, the changes introduced to allow a similar performance gain across compilers, and the side-effect this had on multi-GPU support.
+Detailed benchmarks on the net effect of these improvements will be presented in section~\ref{sec:benchmarks}.